tj/should.js/Readme.md

 [10, 11, 12].should.matchEach(function(it) { return it >= 10; });
 ```

-In other cases it check that each property value is `.eql` to `otherValue`:
+In other cases it checks that each property value is `.eql` to `otherValue`:
 ```javascript
 [10, 10].should.matchEach(10);
 ```